Watch the video

 The math over time

-The crossover point — where content outperforms ads — usually happens around month 4-6.
+The crossover point — where content outperforms ads — often happens around month 4–6, though it varies by niche and competition.
 Everything after that is pure advantage.

-The patience requirement: This is why many businesses abandon content too early.
 The first few months look worse than ads.
-The magic happens when compounding kicks in — but only if you stay long enough to see it.
+The compounding only kicks in if you stay long enough to see it.

 3. Types of content and their roles